Lotten von Kræmer

 1815-1880.

-After the father Gustav, who was vicar of Västeråker and Dalby, died in 1828, the mother Alida and her daughter Thekla moved to Uppsala.
-They settled in the house at the northern end of Östra Ågatan, which is now part of the Fjellstedtska school's premises.
+After the father Gustav, who was vicar in Västeråker and Dalby, died in 1828, the mother Alida and daughter Thekla moved to Uppsala.
+They settled in the house at the northern end of Östra Ågatan, which is now part of the Fjellstedt School premises under the name Kavaljeren.

-Thekla Knös and her mother came to be known in Uppsala as "the little Knösarna" and participated diligently in the city's social and literary life.
-Thekla Knös gave language lessons and "The little Knösarna" also held a literary salon in the home with the participation of Geijer, Atterbom, Järta, Törneros and Wennerberg.
-Knös also made translations, which was an income for several 1900-century women from the upper middle class.
+Thekla Knös and her mother became known in Uppsala as 'de små knösarna' (the little Knöses) and participated diligently in the social and literary life of the city.
+Thekla Knös gave language lessons and the 'little Knöses' also held literary salons in their home with the participation of Geijer, Atterbom, Järta, Törneros and Wennerberg.
+Knös also made translations, which was an income for many upper-middle-class women in the 19th century.

-At Atterbom's invitation, Knös competed in the academy with the poem Cycle Ragnar Lodbrok and won the Swedish Academy's grand prize 1851.
-Several of her works were also tinted.
+At Atterbom's urging, Knös competed in the Academy with the poetry cycle Ragnar Lodbrok and won the Swedish Academy's Grand Prize in 1851.
+Several of her works were also set to music.

-After her mother's death in 1855, Knös suffered deep sadness and what kept her up was her religiosity and friends.
-She was a resident of various friends and relatives and was also taken care of by Malla Silfverstolpe for a period.
-Her mental health deteriorated however, and Thekla Knös died after 16 years of stay at Växjö Hospital.
+After her mother's death in 1855, Knös suffered from a deep depression, and what kept her going was her religiousness and her friends.
+She stayed with various friends and relatives and was also looked after by Malla Silfverstolpe for a time.
+However, her mental health deteriorated and Thekla Knös died after 16 years in Växjö Hospital.

-The following example of Knös' poetry is taken from the poem "Desire in the auditorium" from Poems, vol. 1-2, 1852–1853.
+The following example of Knö's poetry is taken from the poem 'Desire in the drawing room' from Dikter, Band 1-2, 1852-1853.

-Alas, it was hastily replaced
+Alas, it was hastily changed

 To the quiet, shady valley.